 IN=VTHRTH,RN=RTHI_N = \frac{V_{TH}}{R_{TH}}, \qquad R_N = R_{TH}

-That shortcut works only when both equivalents describe the same two-terminal linear circuit.
+which works only when both equivalents describe the same two-terminal linear circuit.

-Suppose the original network is already known in Thevenin form: an ideal 12V12 \, \text{V} source in series with a 6Ω6 \, \Omega resistor.
+The original network is known in Thevenin form: an ideal 12V12 \, \text{V} source in series with a 6Ω6 \, \Omega resistor.
 Find the Norton equivalent, then connect a 3Ω3 \, \Omega load.

 IN=VTHRTH=126=2AI_N = \frac{V_{TH}}{R_{TH}} = \frac{12}{6} = 2 \, \text{A}

-So the Norton circuit is a 2A2 \, \text{A} current source in parallel with
+So the Norton circuit is a 2A2 \, \text{A} source in parallel with RN=6ΩR_N = 6 \, \Omega.

 Req=636+3=2ΩR_{eq} = \frac{6 \cdot 3}{6 + 3} = 2 \, \Omega